 Is traditional shakshuka spicy?

-Shakshuka spices may vary, but you’ll commonly find paprika, cumin and chili powder, along with fresh garlic.
+Shakshuka spices may vary, but you’ll commonly find paprika, cumin and chilli powder, along with fresh garlic.
 It’s a flavourful spicy, rather than hot spicy.
 Though you can always add cayenne pepper if you’d like to heat it up a little!

 How do you make traditional shakshuka?